 Residential and commercial buildings are responsible for roughly 25% of California’s greenhouse gas (GHG) emissions when accounting for fossil fuels consumed onsite and electricity demand.
 Refrigerants used for space cooling and refrigeration systems also contribute directly to building-related GHG emissions.
 California must reduce statewide GHG emissions to a level 40 percent below 1990 levels by 2030 [Senate Bill 32 (SB 32), Pavley, 2016].
-California’s Climate Change Scoping Plan outlines the path for California reaching the 2030 climate target as well as reducing GHG emissions 80% below 1990 levels by 2050.
+California’s 2022 Scoping Plan outlines a roadmap for California to achieve carbon neutrality by 2045 or earlier.
 An assessment of the potential for buildings to meet this target is underway.
 Assembly Bill 3232 requires the California Energy Commission (in consultation with the California Air Resources Board and California Public Utilities Commission) to assess the potential for California to reduce building-related emissions by at least 40 percent below 1990 levels by 2030 [Assembly Bill 3232 (AB 3232), Friedman, 2018].

 Significant GHG emission reductions and improved air quality can be achieved through building decarbonization without compromising functionality or comfort.
 Three key strategies provide an optimized pathway to building decarbonization: 1) clean energy supply resources, 2) energy efficiency improvements in buildings and appliances, and 3) energy demand flexibility.
 Building electrification provides a low-cost, low-risk strategy to decarbonize buildings and achieve 2030 and 2050 climate goals.
 As California transitions to increased building electrification, installation of appliances with climate-friendly refrigerants should be an important focus and high priority to avoid any unintended consequences of increased GHG emissions.